 BA Comparative Literatures and Cultures and French (QR38)

-2024 entry
+2025 entry

 Course summary

-BA Comparative Literatures and Cultures and French gives you an unmatched opportunity to study international cultural production in depth and breadth, while also studying French.
-French is available from beginners' level and post-A level (or equivalent).
+BA Comparative Literatures and Cultures and French gives you an unmatched opportunity to study international cultural production in depth and breadth, while also studying French, which is spoken by hundreds of millions of people around the world.

-This programme encourages attributes highly valued by employers, including intercultural understanding, analytical and critical thinking, clarity and self confidence in communication, an aptitude for collaborative work, and creativity.
+This programme encourages attributes highly valued by employers, including intercultural understanding, analytical and critical thinking, clarity and self-confidence in communication, an aptitude for collaborative work, and creativity.
 It will instil habits of curiosity, openness, rigour, self-reflection, and evidence-based thinking, preparing you for careers within a wide variety of sectors.

-All modern languages students have access to our state-of-the-art Multimedia Centre, with a collection of films, cinema suite, audio recording and video editing studio, computer and language lab, and study areas.
+All modern languages students have access to our state-of-the-art Multimedia Centre, with a collection of films, a cinema suite, an audio recording and video editing studio, a computer and language lab, and study areas.
 You can access extracurricular activities such as talks by visiting speakers, societies, language cafes, student newspapers and talent shows.

 Course structure